 The use of cell phones will not be permitted during lectures and labs.
 With permission from the instructor, calls may be taken outside the classroom or lab in cases of emergency.
-All other electronic devices are not permitted during lectures, labs, or exams unless prior approval has been granted by the instructor.
+Laptops or iPads are permitted only for note taking activities related to course content, not for web browsing or completing assignments for other classes.
+Students will be asked to leave their electronics at the front of the classroom until the end of the class period if misuse is observed.